If you’re thinking about learning German, then it stands a chance you’ve come across Duolingo’s German course.

 - Leagues – Every week you’ll be entered into a league with other Duolingo learners.
 There are 10 leagues to work through, starting at Bronze and ending at Diamond.
 The leagues are basically leaderboards — simply earn more XP than others in your league to have a chance of winning.

-- Gems – XP and crowns aren’t the only things you’ll earn as you learn German.
+- Gems – XP isn’t the only thing you’ll earn as you learn German.
 You’ll also earn gems, which you can spend in the Duolingo Shop.
-There isn’t really much you can buy here, but you can use your gems to pick up things like Streak Freezes, bonus skills, Timer Boosts for timed challenges, and some costumes for the owl.
+There isn’t really much you can buy here, but you can use your gems to pick up things like Streak Freezes and Timer Boosts for timed challenges.

 - Friends – Duolingo is a social experience, so you’re able to follow other users and compare your progress.
 The guys at Duolingo reckon you’re 5 times more likely to finish your course if you follow people!
 To get you started, feel free to give me a follow — my username is DCiiieee!